suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 #### suit-directive-try-each {#suit-directive-try-each}

-This command runs several SUIT_Command_Sequence instances, one after another, in a strict order.
+This command runs several SUIT_Command_Sequence instances, one after another, in a strict order, until one succeeds or the list is exhausted.
 Use this command to implement a "try/catch-try/catch" sequence.
 Manifest processors MAY implement this command.

 suit-parameter-soft-failure ({{suit-parameter-soft-failure}}) is initialized to True at the beginning of each sequence.
 If one sequence aborts due to a condition failure, the next is started.
 If no sequence completes without condition failure, then suit-directive-try-each returns an error.
 If a particular application calls for all sequences to fail and still continue, then an empty sequence (nil) can be added to the Try Each Argument.